blobotic/notes_public/psychology/1_history_and_approaches.md

 	- most are clinical psychologists, although many have expertise in social/cognitive psychology, some have law degrees
 - environmental psychologists - study interaction of individuals with their natural and urban environments
 	- wildlife conservation, impact of urbanization on health, or cognitive factors involved in sustainable lifestyle choices
-- health psychologists - psychology in promoting healteh and preventing disease
+- health psychologists - psychology in promoting health and preventing disease
 	- designing, conducting, or evaluating programs to stop smoking, lose weight, improve sleep, manage pain, prevent the spread of STDs, or treat the psychosocial problems associated with chronic and terminal illnesses
 	- create interventions for conditions associated with health and illness
 	- improve government policies and health care systems